-SHW333.2 Park gait - a forward, free-flowing, square trot with impulsion.
+SHW333.2 Park Gait - a forward, free-flowing, square trot with impulsion.
 Loss of forward, rhythmic movement or jogging shall be penalized.

-SHW333.3 Road gait - an extended trot showing a definite lengthening of stride, with a noticeable difference in speed.
+SHW333.3 Road Gait - an extended trot showing a definite lengthening of stride, with a noticeable difference in speed.
 Short, quick, animated strides and/or excessive speed shall be penalized.

-SHW334 GAITS-RANCH RIDING.
-In all gaits, movement of the ranch riding horse should simulate a horse needing to cover long distances, softly and quietly, like that of a working ranch horse.
+SHW334 GAITS - RANCH CLASSES AND WORKING WESTERN RAIL.
+In all gaits, movement of the ranch horse should simulate a horse needing to cover long distances, softly and quietly, like that of a working ranch horse.
 The following terminology shall apply:

-SHW334.1 Walk-The walk is a natural, flat footed, four-beat gait.
+SHW334.1 Walk - the walk is a natural, flat footed, four-beat gait.
 The gait is rhythmic and ground-covering.
 As in all gaits, the horse should display a level, or slightly above level topline with a bright, attentive expression.